JuliaLang/julia/doc/manual/packages.rst

 If you created a GitHub account and configured git to know about it, :func:`Pkg.generate` will set an appropriate origin URL for you.
-It will also automatically generate a ``.travis.yml`` file for using the `Travis <https://travis-ci.org>`_ automated testing service.
-You will have to enable testing on the Travis website for your package repository, but once you've done that, it will already have working tests.
+It will also automatically generate a ``.travis.yml`` file for using the `Travis <https://travis-ci.org>`_ automated testing service, and an ``appveyor.yml`` file for using `AppVeyor <http://appveyor.com>`_.
+You will have to enable testing on the Travis and AppVeyor websites for your package repository, but once you've done that, it will already have working tests.
 Of course, all the default testing does is verify that ``using FooBar`` in Julia works.

 Making Your Package Available
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~